ucsd-cse110-fa23/cse-110-project-team-4/README.md

 ## Logging into an Account
 1. In order to login to your account, first enter the correct account information
-2. If you want to save your account information, check the remember me box and then click login
+2. If you want to save your account information and automatically login next time, check the remember me box and then click login
 3. Click on the "Login" button
 4. This will take you to the recipe list window with your saved recipies